root-project/web/manual/python/index.md

 ```

 <a name="JITHeader"></a>
-### 2. Just-in-time compilation of entire files
+### Just-in-time compilation of entire files

-If you want to use the C++ code in a header, you can also use the interpreter to include and compile it on the fly.
+If you want to use the C++ code in a header, you can use the interpreter to include and compile it on the fly.

 _**Example**_